knvbhk/DemoWeb/README.md

-This is a sample environment for JSP and Angular application integration.
+This is a sample environment for JSP and Angular application development integration.